samiriff/Behavioral-Cloning/writeup_report.md

 #### 3. Model parameter tuning

-The model used an adam optimizer with a default learning rate of 0.001, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer with a default learning rate of 0.001, so the learning rate was not tuned manually.

 #### 4. Appropriate training data